 Due to the fact that in cases of rare malformations,there are missing/damaged areas of the brain.
 Seizures can play a huge role in children’s and adults lives.
 Managing seizures on top of the multitude of other issues associated with rare neurological conditions can become a very hard task and can go on for years or the child or young adults entire lifetime.

 Many children are on 1 to 4 medications if not more to help with uncontrollable seizing many to choose to try VNS implants to stop seizure activity. this has shown both unsuccessful in some and successful for others.
 In some cases, children cannot be controlled and they will have surgical procedures removing the isolated areas that are causing disruptions.
 Schizencephaly/rare malformation seizures vary from day today.

 A temporal lobe resection is a surgery performed on the brain to control seizures.
 In this procedure, brain tissue in the temporal lobe is resected, or cut away, to remove the seizure focus.
 The anterior (front) and mesial (deep middle) portions of the temporal lobe are the areas most often involved.

-Clonic– many children with Schizencephaly have these. similar to Absent.
+Clonic– many people with Schizencephaly have these. similar to Absent.